Filming is now underway on new episodes of Call the Midwife, but with a few changes this year.

 Fortunately, last month we learned that the Call the Midwife team had returned to work on 2020’s feature-length festive episode!

-The show’s cast and crew have had to implement a number of new controls and precautionary measures to keep everyone safe from Covid-19 pandemic.
+The show’s cast and crew have had to implement a number of new controls and precautionary measures to keep everyone safe from the Covid-19 pandemic.